umustdye/Uber-tastic-Travels/README.md

 - This analytic will show you a pie chart comparing the total number of rides from Lyft and Uber
 - Using the top navigation bar, select the "compare uber to lyft" button to open the ride service menu
 - You will see a pie chart, dark blue is Lyft and light blue is Uber

+### Cab Prices

+- This analytic will show you a bar graph with the minimum and maximum costs for various types of Uber and Lyft rides
+- Using the top navigation bar, select the "cab price uber to lyft" button to open the analytic
+- You will see a bar graph, the top bar represents the minimum and the bottom bar represents the maximum cost

+### Popular Routes

+- This analytic will show you a bar graph with the most popular routes from a given source to destiniation
+- Using the top navigation bar, select the "most popular routes" button to open the analytic
+- You will see a bar graph with each bar representing the number of rides per a given route

+### Popular Pick-up and Drop-Off Locations

+- This analytic will show you a bar graph with the most popular pick-up locations and drop-off locations
+- Using the top navigation bar, select the "most popular destination in Boston" button to open the analytic
+- You will see a bar graph with each bar represents a location.
+The top bar represents the location as a source and the bottom represents the location as a destination.